Adult Education (ABE)

-Adult Education (ABE)

 A non-credit program for self-improvement designed to expand basic skills for students whose abilities range from under prepared to pre-college level.
 Development of reading, writing and math skills are emphasized, as well as life skills, employability, and technology.
 Students without a high school diploma also have the opportunity to prepare for the GED® exams in four subject areas: social studies, science, reading/writing and math.

 ABE classes are open to anyone 18 or over who wants to improve basic reading, writing and math skills at the pre-college level.
 Students who are 16 or 17 must first obtain an official release from high school before attending class.
 To enroll, individuals must attend an Orientation and Placement session.
 The sessions for both day and evening classes are conducted on a regular basis each term.
-Students needing special assistance such as an interpreter, a reader or a writer to participate in the orientation program should contact the Disabilities Services (971-722-4341) at least two weeks before the session is held.
+Students needing special assistance such as an interpreter, a reader or a writer to participate in the orientation program should contact the Accessible Education & Disability Resources (971-722-4341) at least two weeks before the session is held.

 Course of Study

 Upon entering an ABE class, students’ reading, writing and math abilities are assessed and they are guided toward their personal academic goals.
 Large group, small group and individualized instruction are used to maximize academic gains.
 Day and evening classes are offered at all campuses and at some other locations in the community.
 There are also two online classes.